Eastern gray squirrel

-The eastern gray squirrel (Sciurus carolinensis), also known, particularly outside of North America, as simply the grey squirrel, is a tree squirrel in the genus Sciurus.
+The eastern gray squirrel (Sciurus carolinensis), known outside of the United States as the grey squirrel, is a species of tree squirrel in the genus Sciurus.
 It is native to eastern North America, where it is the most prodigious and ecologically essential natural forest regenerator.
 Widely introduced to certain places around the world, the eastern gray squirrel in Europe, in particular, is regarded as an invasive species.

-In Europe, Sciurus carolinensis is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
+In Europe, Sciurus carolinensis is included (since 2016) in the list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.

 Distribution

 Sciurus carolinensis is native to the eastern and midwestern United States, and to the southerly portions of the central provinces of Canada.
+In the mid-1800s the population in the midwestern United States was described as being "truly astonishing," but human predation and habitat destruction through deforestation resulted in drastic population reductions, to the point that the animal was almost absent from Illinois by 1900.

 The native range of the eastern gray squirrel overlaps with that of the fox squirrel (Sciurus niger), with which it is sometimes confused, although the core of the fox squirrel's range is slightly more to the west.
 The eastern gray squirrel is found from New Brunswick, through southwestern Quebec and throughout southern Ontario plus in southern Manitoba, south to East Texas and Florida.
 Breeding eastern gray squirrels are found in Nova Scotia, but whether this population was introduced or came from natural range expansion is not known.

-A prolific and adaptable species, the eastern gray squirrel has also been introduced to, and thrives in, several regions of the western United States and in 1966, this squirrel was introduced onto Vancouver Island in Western Canada in the area of Metchosin, and has spread widely from there.
-They are considered highly invasive and a threat to both the local ecosystem and the native squirrel, the American red squirrel.
+A prolific and adaptable species, the eastern gray squirrel has also been introduced to, and thrives in, several regions of the western United States.
+In 1966, this squirrel was introduced onto Vancouver Island in Western Canada in the area of Metchosin, where it is considered highly invasive and a threat to both the local ecosystem and the native squirrel, the American red squirrel.

-Overseas, Eastern gray squirrels in Europe are a concern because they have displaced some of the native squirrels there.
-They have been introduced into Ireland, Britain, Italy, South Africa, and Australia (where it was extirpated by 1973).
+Overseas, eastern gray squirrels in Europe are a concern because they have displaced some of the native squirrels there.
+For example, in Britain, they have largely displaced the red squirrel; in Ireland, they compete with the Eurasian red squirrel.
+They have also been introduced into Italy, South Africa, and Australia (where they were extirpated by 1973).

-In Ireland, the native squirrel – also colored red – the Eurasian red squirrel S. vulgaris – has been displaced in several eastern counties, though it still remains common in the south and west of the country.
-The gray squirrel is also an invasive species in Britain; it has spread across the country and has largely displaced the red squirrel.
-That such a displacement might happen in Italy is of concern, as gray squirrels might spread to other parts of mainland Europe.